inform-health-informatics/emap_documentation/changelogs/2023-02-change_log.md

 - Adds columns to patient_condition to accommodate problem lists
 - You can now know if a visit observation type has any data (`has_visit_observation` column) and if it is being updated in real time (`is_real_time` column)
-- A patient can now be opted out of research with the `research_opt_out` column

 ---
 <!--